 Day 1: Beijing

-- Kickstart you Beijing backpacking adventure in the bar Heyuan Hostel bar to meet your group and a short pre-departure briefing.
+- Kickstart you Beijing backpacking adventure by meeting your group at Beijing Spring Time Hostel for a short pre-departure briefing.

 - Transfer by metro to Beijing train station and board your train to Shanghai